Objective: To examine the effects of a maximal exercise test on cognitive function in recreational athletes.

-DESIGN: A repeated measures design was used to compare baseline to post neuropsychological test scores and fatigue symptoms following a maximal exercise test.
+Design: A repeated-measures design was used to compare baseline with post-cognitive function and fatigue symptoms after a maximal exercise test.

-INTERVENTION: Subjects in the experimental group (n = 54) were asked to perform a maximal treadmill exercise test to VO2 max.
-Subjects in the control group were asked to rest for 15 minutes.
+Intervention: Participants in the experimental group (n = 54) were asked to perform a maximal treadmill exercise test to maximal oxygen uptake (VO2 max).
+Participants in the control group were asked to rest for 15 min.

-MAIN OUTCOME MEASUREMENTS: All subjects were administered a neuropsychological test battery called Immediate Post-Concussion Assessment and Cognitive Testing (ImPACT) pre and post exercise to measure neurocognitive function and fatigue symptoms.
+Main outcome measurements: All participants were administered a neuropsychological test battery called Immediate Post-Concussion Assessment and Cognitive Testing (ImPACT) before and after exercise to measure neurocognitive function and fatigue symptoms.

-RESULTS: Results revealed a significant group (control, experimental) x time (baseline, post-test 1, post-test 2) interaction for verbal memory composite scores (p = 0.025).
+Results: Results revealed a significant group (control, experimental)×time (baseline, post-test 1, post-test 2) interaction for verbal memory composite scores (p = 0.025).
 Specifically, verbal memory composite scores decreased in the experimental group from baseline to post-test 1 (p = 0.00).
-These values returned to baseline three days following the VO2 max test (p = 0.00).
-Further analysis on verbal memory composite scores demonstrated statistically significant differences on immediate recall memory (p = 0.00) and delayed recall memory (p = 0.00).
-There were no significant differences for visual memory (p = 0.54), motor processing speed (p = 0.68), and reaction time (p = 0.44) composite scores between the experimental and control groups.
+These values returned to baseline 3 days after the Vo2 max test (p = 0.00).
+Further analysis on verbal memory composite scores demonstrated significant differences on immediate recall memory (p = 0.00) and delayed recall memory (p = 0.00).
+No significant differences were observed for visual memory (p = 0.54), motor processing speed (p = 0.68) and reaction time (p = 0.44) composite scores between the experimental and control groups.

-CONCLUSION: Results of this study suggest a maximal exercise test attenuated a limiting effect on cognitive function.
-When utilizing a neuropsychological test battery to evaluate a patient who has sustained a head injury, the test should not be administered immediately following a practice or game session.
+Conclusion: The results of this study suggest that a maximal exercise test attenuated a limiting effect on cognitive function.
+When utilising a neuropsychological test battery to evaluate a patient who has sustained a head injury, the test should not be administered immediately after a practice or a game session.

 - imPACT, Immediate Post-Concussion Assessment and Cognitive Testing